Crystal monoids \& crystal bases: rewriting systems and biautomatic structures for plactic monoids of types $A_{n}$, $B_{n}$, $C_{n}$, $D_{n}$, and $G_2$: Building the biautomatic structure

 Hoffmann \& Thomas have made a careful study of biautomaticity for semigroups \cite{hoffmann_biautomatic}.
 They distinguish four notions of biautomaticity for semigroups, which are all equivalent for groups and more generally for cancellative semigroups \cite[Theorem~1]{hoffmann_biautomatic} but distinct for semigroups \cite[Remark~1 \& \S~4]{hoffmann_biautomatic}.
 In the sense used in this paper, `biautomaticity' implies \emph{all four} of these notions of biautomaticity.

-In proving that $R\rpad$ or $R\lpad$ is regular, where $R$ is a relation on $A^*$, a useful strategy is to prove that $R$ is a rational relation (that is, a relation recognized by a finite transducer \cite[Theorem~6.1]{berstel_transductions}) and then apply the following result, which is a combination of \cite[Corollary~2.5]{frougny_synchronized} and \cite[Proposition~4]{hoffmann_biautomatic}:
+In proving that $R\rpad$ or $R\lpad$ is regular, where $R$ is a relation on $A^*$, a useful strategy is to prove that $R$ is a rational relation (that is, is recognized by a transducer) and then apply the following result, which is a combination of \cite[Corollary~2.5]{frougny_synchronized} and \cite[Proposition~4]{hoffmann_biautomatic}:

 \begin{proposition} If $R \subseteq A^* \times A^*$ is rational relation and there is a constant $k$ such that $\bigl||u|-|v|\bigr| \leq k$ for all $(u,v) \in R$, then $R\rpad$ and $R\lpad$ are regular. \end{proposition}